-Chosen an Amazon-partnered carrier?
+Shipping to Amazon FBA with an Amazon-partnered carrier?
 No need to do anything!
 Tracking details are automatically updated in your Amazon Seller Central account.

-Whilst it takes a little bit of getting used to, creating an Amazon FBA shipment with the Send To Amazon workflow is a much-improved and streamlined version of what came before it.
+Whilst it takes a little bit of getting used to, creating an Amazon FBA shipment plan with the Send To Amazon workflow is a much-improved and streamlined version of what came before it.